nickinack/MLC/README.md

-# MLC++
-:sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: Work In Progress :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles:
+# :sparkles: :sparkles: About :sparkles: :sparkles:

-# About
 The MLC++ is a collection of C++ Emulators for unsupervised clustering algorithms.
 The algorithms planned to be coded are KNN clustering , DBSCAN clustering and PCA reduction with optimised space and time complexity.
 The objective of this project is to get a deeper understanding and working of each of the above mentioned algorithm.
 Work is in progress.
 The project uses file handling as a method to store data.
 Programs have been segmented into modular files in order to have an easier workflow.

 # Running